jonathan-foucher/spring-boot-redis-lock-example/README.md

 ### introduction
 This project is an example of Redis lock implementation with Spring Boot.

-The objective is to create a resource lock on some database entities to avoid them being updated simultaneously by multiple processes.
+The objective is to create a resource lock on some database entities to prevent them being updated simultaneously by multiple processes.

 ### run the project
 ## Redis